kevinweber/wbounce/readme.txt

 == Changelog ==

+= 1.3.1 =
+* New feature: Load script before footer.
+Normally, scripts are placed in <head> of the HTML document.
+If this parameter is true, the script is placed before the </body> end tag.
+This requires the theme to have the wp_footer() template tag in the appropriate place.

 = 1.3 =
 * Renamed functions.php to wbounce.php.
 (This will cause your WordPress site to automatically deactivate wBounce.
 So you simply have to activate it again, that’s it.)
 * New feature: Self-acting fire (timer).
 Automatically trigger the popup after a certain time period.